Examples of Action

 Living Wage Support (Support for Balancing Work and Family Life)

-Not only domestic but also overseas affiliated companies and supply chains are thoroughly managed as a matter of course, to ensure compliance with minimum wages.
-The Skylark Group has established various systems to ensure that employees can maintain a healthy work-life balance and can work with peace of mind while balancing childcare and caregiving commitments.
-As one example, employees with limited working areas can be eligible for the shortened working hours system for childcare until their children graduate from elementary school.
+Skylark Group has established various systems to ensure that employees can maintain a healthy work-life balance and work with peace of mind while balancing childcare and caregiving commitments.
+As one example, employees with limited working areas are eligible for a shortened working hours system for childcare until their children graduate from elementary school.